slopezpereyra/slopezpereyra.github.io/_posts/2023-03-15-On-A-Particular-Place-In-The-World.md

+---
+title: On a particular place in the world
+---

 #### On a particular place in the world

 There is no awe in myths —in their existence, I mean.
 To a meaning-yearning